What Is Data Wrangling and Why Does It Matter?

 Data scientist: In this role, you might collect data, transfer it into new analysis-friendly formats, and build tools to collect data.
 You might also create frameworks to collect data and create presentations and reports to distribute according to business objectives.

 Data warehouse specialist: In this role, you can be a liaison between data analysts, programmers, and data architects.
-You might actively work to ensure data is managed correctly, manipulating and combining data, and performing tech-related administration tasks.
+You might actively work to ensure data is managed correctly, manipulate and combine data, and perform tech-related administration tasks.

-Database administrator or architect: In this role, you can create and organise systems to secure and store data.
-Additional tasks include backing up data, ensuring databases operate without errors, and keeping data secure.

 The data-wrangling market itself is predicted to remain strong.
-According to Mordor Intelligence, the market could reach $2.28 billion USD by 2026, up from $1.31 billion USD in 2020 [3].
+According to Mordor Intelligence, the market could reach $5.79 billion by 2029, up from $3.41 billion in 2024 [3].

 Your job outlook will likely depend on the role you ultimately choose to pursue.
-The average annual salaries for several common roles include:
+For data-related roles like the ones provided below, the Government of Canada projects their demand to grow by almost 50 per cent from 2019 to 2028 [4].
+The average annual salary and projected outlook for several common roles include:

+Data scientists in Canada make an average annual salary of C$99,000 [5].

+Data warehouse specialists in Canada make an average annual salary of C$89,000 [6].

+Database administrators in Canada make an average annual salary of C$76,000 [7].

 Your career path will depend on your goals.
-For roles working in data wrangling, you might need a bachelor's degree in computer science, information technology, or a related field.
-Some employers look for candidates with a master's degree.
-However, you can also learn data wrangling through courses, bootcamps, and real-world experience.
+For most roles in data wrangling, you might need a bachelor's degree in computer science, information technology, or a related field.
+Some companies look for candidates with a master's degree.

+On Coursera, you can pursue several data science master's degree programs, including a Master of Science in Data Science from the University of Colorado Boulder and a Master of Applied Data Science from the University of Michigan.

 Employers look for candidates with a solid foundation in the business context of data with skills such as: